 But after reading about these one- and two-week trips to Spain, to Madrid and Santiago de Compostela, bunking down in home-stays, getting language tutoring, and learning about the places and their history, society and culture on the way, I was responding to Savannah Sullivan to find out if she offered anything similar in Asia.

-Disappointingly, she doesn’t right now (these are her current trips), but she said The Traveler’s Course will slowly expand and she’ll soon be rolling out web-based pre-departure language courses with online tutoring, and adding trips to Uruguay and Ecuador.
+Disappointingly, she doesn’t right now, but she said The Traveler’s Course will slowly expand and she’ll soon be rolling out web-based pre-departure language courses with online tutoring, and adding trips to Uruguay and Ecuador.
 It turns out Savannah is currently doing a PhD in Spanish Literature in Florida in the USA, where she teaches a course on my favourite Spanish filmmaker, Pedro Almodóvar.

 Savannah was also bitten by the travel bug as a child, after travelling overseas at age eight with her parents to Ireland.
 But it was a post-eighth grade summer school trip to Italy that really inspired her.
 “We’d been studying the Renaissance that year and found a youth travel service that would allow us to see in person what we’d been reading about in books,” she told me by email.

 “What that trip did for me was help me understand that history is living, and that culture isn’t a subject one can learn in books; it’s experiential,” she wrote.
 “That trip is the one that helped me see that travel is actually more enjoyable when you’re learning something.”

 An undergraduate study abroad experience at the University of Santiago de Compostela in Spain reinforced that thinking.
 “I studied language, but my professor would also invite me and other students to cultural events, like museums and performances,” Savannah told me.
 “After a while, I was insatiable when it came to Spanish culture.”